 The University of Houston is the 3rd biggest university in Texas, and is classified by the Carnegie Foundation as a first-class research university.
 Located in Houston, which is the fourth largest metro-area in the US, UH has direct access to the city's extensive industrial bases in energy, aeronautics and transportation.
 The Port of Houston ranks 6th globally in terms of size and scale, and is also the busiest port in the country, with the most international waterborne tonnage passing through it.
 More than 70 marine research institutions exist in the US, half of which have their headquarters in Houston.
 Other than New York City, Houston has more Fortune 500 headquarters than any other U.S. city.

 The UH Cullen College of Engineering ranks among the top 70 graduate engineering programs in the country.
 The College's Mechanical Engineering program is highly-ranked, and the Cullen College of Engineering is home to the first-established Subsea Engineering program in the US.
 The Electrical and Computer Engineering and Civil and Environmental departments have developed rapidly in recent years and have become competitive departments within the country.
 The Cullen College of Engineering has an exceptional staff of faculty, 15 of whom are members of the National Academy of Engineering.
 Each year, the College invests more than $26M in research expenditures.
 Also, the Cullen College of Engineering owns multiple national research centers, including, the Texas Center for Clean Emissions, Engines & Fuels, the UH Nano System Manufacturing Center, the National Center for Airborne Laser Mapping (Sponsored by NSF) and the award-winning Texas Center for Superconductivity.
-All the programs’ courses across the college have been accredited by the Engineering Accreditation Commission of ABET (Accreditation Board for Engineering and Technology).
 The Cullen College of Engineering has repeatedly been named as one of the nation's Best Engineering Schools and several engineering programs were named as Top 100 Engineering Programs in the US by US News & World Report.